 - Personal care products, (shampoo, lotions, etc.)

-When items other than prescription medications or those listed on the acceptable items list are found in the receptacle, impound for destruction (if possible) and discard those items as appropriate and per departmental policy.
+When items other than prescription medications or those listed on the acceptable items list are found in the receptacle, impound for destruction (if possible) and discard those items as appropriate and per departmental procedure.
 Do not seize for destruction any containers that have prescription medications in them.